Stumble (TV series)

 Stumble is an American mockumentary sitcom created by Jeff Astrof and Liz Astrof.
-Jenn Lyon stars as a successful competitive cheerleading coach trying to train a new squad of inexperienced students at Headltston State Junior College after being fired from her former job.
+Jenn Lyon stars as a successful competitive cheerleading coach trying to train a new squad of inexperienced students at Heådltston State Junior College after being fired from her former job.
 The series premiered on NBC on November 7, 2025.
+In May 2026, the series was canceled after one season.

 Plot

-Set in the fictional city of Wichita Flats, Texas, the competitive cheerleading coach tied for winningest cheer champion, Courteney Potter (Jenn Lyon), is fired from her position after drinking with her squad.
-She finds a new job as the typing instructor and head coach of the squad at Headltston State Junior College and pulls together a team in hopes of winning the championship.
+Set in the fictional cities of Wichita Flats, Texas, and Heådltston, Oklahoma, the competitive cheerleading coach tied for winningest cheer champion, Courteney Potter (Jenn Lyon), is fired from her position after drinking with her squad.
+She finds a new job as the typing instructor and head coach of the squad at Heådltston State Junior College and pulls together a team in hopes of winning the championship.